kdlamb/icedeposition/README.md

 The DiskIce.ipynb notebook contains code to plot the parameterizations for deposition coefficient function used in the parcel model.

 ## Data Availability
-Data sets for the IsoCloud 4 campaigns used in this analysis can be found at
+Data sets for the IsoCloud 4 campaigns and output for the parcel model used in this analysis can be found at 10.5281/zenodo.7986868.